spelunky-fyi/Spel2-Soundbank-Tool/README.md

 # External tools used in this project

-•	FMOD Studio API (included in FMOD Engine)
+•	FMOD SoundBank Generator from FMOD Studio API (included in FMOD Engine)

 The FMOD Studio API allows programmers to interact with the data driven projects created via FMOD Studio at run time.
 It is built on top of the Core API and provides additional functionality to what the Core API provides.

-It can be downloaded here (you need an Fmod account): https://www.fmod.com/download
+It can be downloaded here (you will need an Fmod account): https://www.fmod.com/download

 •	QuickBMS

 Tool created by Luigi Auriemma https://aluigi.altervista.org/quickbms.htm Files extractor and reimporter, archives and file formats parser, advanced tool for reverse engineers and power users, and much more.

-The Script.bms file was downloaded from the ZenHAX forum (Official QuickBMS support).
+The "FSB5.bms" script used to extract the .fsb files from the soundbank was downloaded from the ZenHAX forum (Official QuickBMS support).

 •	fsb_aud_extr